1.1 Target population of youth policy

 Other important laws and regulations also refer to young people.

-One of them is the Act XXXI of 1997 on Child Protection (1997. évi XXXI. törvény a gyermekek védelméről és a gyámügyi igazgatásról) determines the age of youth in the following way:
+One of them is the Act XXXI of 1997 on Child Protection (1997. évi XXXI. törvény a gyermekek védelméről és a gyámügyi igazgatásról) which determines the age of youth in the following way:

 'b) a juvenile is a person who: